aryahassibi/Three-layer-Neural-Network-Using-Matrix/README.md

                   matrix.shape
     4. the data stored in the matrix<br>
           All of the data is  stored in a python list<br>
-          ans you can acsees the data by using:
+          and you can access the data by using:

                   matrix.data

-> *note:* See all of the meethods and read about their functionality in matrix.py
+> *note:* See all of the methods and read about their functionality in matrix.py